 - (a) The Board needs to establish specialized Board Committees and Independent Committee i.e. Shariah Committee to oversee critical or major functional areas and to address matters, which require detailed review or in-depth consideration.
 Although the Board may delegate certain duties to the Board Committees and Shariah Committee, it remains fully accountable for any authority the Board has delegated.

 - (b) The Board must provide the Board Committees and Shariah Committee with sufficient support and resources required to investigate any matter within their mandates.

-- (c) The Board appoints the following Board Committees and Shariah Committee to assist it in carrying out its duties and responsibilities and to facilitate efficient decision-making:
+- (c) The Board appoints the following Board Committees and Shariah Committee to assist it in carrying out its duties and responsibilities and to facilitate efficient decision making:

-- Audit Committee (AC)
+- Audit Committee;

-- Risk Management Committee (RMC)
+- Risk Management Committee;

-- Nomination Committee (NC)
+- Nomination Committee;

-- Remuneration Committee (RC)
+- Remuneration Committee; and

-- Shariah Committee (SC)
+- Shariah Committee

-- (d) The Board Committees operate within their own clearly defined roles and responsibilities as set out in their respective TORs approved by the Board and below is a brief description of each of the Board Committees and Independent Committee: - (i) Audit Committee
+- (d) The Board Committees operate within their own clearly defined roles and responsibilities as set out in their respective TORs approved by the Board and below is a brief description of each of the Board Committees and Independent Committee:

+(i) Audit Committee

-The AC was established to support the Board to ensure that there is a reliable and transparent financial reporting process within the Bank.
-The AC is primarily responsible for reviewing and monitoring the integrity of the Bank's financial reporting process; accuracy and adequacy of Chairman's statement in directors' reports; corporate governance disclosures; accounting records, risk management process and system of internal controls apart from overseeing the effectiveness of the internal audit function and exercising oversight over the external auditor to foster quality of audit.
+The Audit Committee was established to support the Board to ensure that there is a reliable and transparent financial reporting process within the Bank.
+The AC is primarily responsible for reviewing and monitoring the integrity of the Bank's financial reporting process, accounting records, risk management process and system of internal controls.